roostercoopllc/sinful-channel-api/README.md

 * The Streamer must have a current version of OBS (Version 26.1.x or newer)
 * The Streamer must

-#### Notes on usage
+#### Notes On Usage
-* Currently, you need to have all fields filled out before "starting" the script.
+* Currently, you need to have all fields marked "Required" (*) filled out before "applying" the script.
+To apply the script, click the "Update the Rewards" button.
-* Once all fields are completed, you can hit the "Update the Script" Button.
-This will create the rewards if they have not previously been created, and will update the rewards if they were previously created.
+* Clicking "Update the Rewards" will create the rewards if they have not previously been created on your Twitch dashbard.
+In order to submit field updates, you need to update the rewards ID fields for each Twitch reward.
+One easy way to find the reward ID's is to enable debug mode, and copy the ID's from the debug logs.
+Once the ID fields have been populated, you can use the "Update The Rewards" button to update the rewards' respective information.
-* You must hit the "Stop Tracking Rewards" button before closing OBS since we are running a subprocess outside of OBS and will orphan the process if it is not killed via that button or the task manager.
+* You must uncheck "Update Rewards" button before closing OBS since we are running a subprocess outside of OBS and will orphan the process if it is not killed via that button or the task manager.
 * If other problems occur, enable debug mode and view the script logs.

 ## Features